toggledbits/ezmqtt/README.md

 The `ezmqtt/tele/hub/status` topic is published when the hub reports a change in its gateway status.

 All of the above topics except `ezmqtt/tele/mode/changing` are sent with QoS 1 and message retention requested.
-In this way, subscribers will get immediate updates upon subscription to the broker.
+In this way, subscribers will get immediate updates upon subscription to the broker (if the broker is MQTT 3.1.1 compliant).

 ## Commanding Devices

-Ezlo hubs generally command devices by setting item values.
-For example, if you want a dimmer at 50%, you would use `hub.item.value.set` to set the `dimmer` item's value to 50.
+Commanding devices on Ezlo hubs is generally done by setting item values.
+For example, if you want a dimmer set to 50%, you would use `hub.item.value.set` to set the device's `dimmer` item value to 50.
 The following topics are defined for this purpose and can be published by your applications:

 * `ezmqtt/set/device/<device-id>/item/<item-name>`
 * `ezmqtt/set/item/<item-id>`

-Notice that the former uses the item name, and the latter uses the unique device ID.
+Notice that the former uses the item name, and the latter uses the unique item ID.
 See *Telemetry Topics* for a review of why this apparent inconsistency was chosen.

 If these topics are given with a payload, *ezmqtt* will attempt to set the target item's value to the payload.
 Payload for simple (primitive) type, like numbers, booleans, and strings, are given directly as presented (e.g. the payload "50" would represent either the string "50" or the number 50).
 Because all MQTT payloads are strings, *ezmqtt* will attempt conversion of the payload to the type required by the item.
 Other types (arrays, objects) must be given in JSON form and are passed through directly with no conversion (so make sure the payload meets the requirements of the item).